SebMouren/command-line-api-wiki/Functional-goals.md

 * Acting on parser results
     * Argument results should be strongly typed.
     * For advanced scenarios, I can alter and re-parse input.
-    * It makes it simple for me manage exceptions, output, and exit codes.
+    * It should be simple for me to manage exceptions, output, and exit codes.

 * Rendering
     * Provide ways to reason about layout rather than just text.